necipakca/pginstaller/README.md

 ● For more balancer vs ... read Patroni github page.

 # Waiting Features
- * Backup server installation option will be added with pg_BackRest
+ * Backup server installation option will be added with pg_BackRest.
  * pg_watch2  installation will be added.